-&lt;sup>1 Application of the AGs that were in effect as of the issuance of the SOR would not change my decision in this case.
+1 Application of the AGs that were in effect as of the issuance of the SOR would not change my decision in this case.
 The new AGs are available at http://ogc.osd.mil/doha/SEAD4 20170608.pdf.

-Findings of Fact
+Findings of Fact2

-Applicant admitted the allegations in SOR ¶¶ 1.a through 1.c.
+Applicant denied the allegation in SOR ¶ 1.a.
 HE 3.
-He also provided extenuating and mitigating information.
-His admissions are accepted as findings of fact.
-After a complete and thorough review of the evidence of record, I make the following additional findings of fact.
+After a complete and thorough review of the evidence of record, I make the following findings of fact.